tony-aw/tinycodet/README.md

 library(tidyoperators)
 ```

-an one can open the introduction page to the `tidyoperators` package
+and one can open the introduction page to the `tidyoperators` package
 using:

 ``` r